Welcome to Sharon Elementary's

 Twitter: @ginnymoy #SharonStrong

-Students are encouraged to make full use of the CASTLE Library to further their study, broaden and deepen their minds, and express creativity with a hope that they will use knowledge on behalf of the one world we share.
+Students are encouraged to make full use of the CASTLE Library to further their studies, broaden and deepen their minds, and express creativity with the hope that they will use knowledge on behalf of the one world we share.

 Meet the Staff

 Ginny Daniels, Media Specialist